openxpki/openxpki-docker/README.md

 This will expose the OpenXPKI WebUI via `http://localhost:8080` (**unencrypted**!) with the sample configuration but without any tokens.
 Place your keys and certificates into the `ca` directory of the config directory and follow the instructions given in the quickstart tutorial: https://openxpki.readthedocs.io/en/latest/quickstart.html#setup-base-certificates.

-## Prebuild images
+## Prebuilt images

-Prebuild images for the official releases are provided by WhiteRabbitSecurity via a public Docker repository `whiterabbitsecurity/openxpki`.
+Prebuilt images for the official releases are provided by WhiteRabbitSecurity via a public Docker repository `whiterabbitsecurity/openxpki`.

 Those are also used by the docker-compose file.

 ## Building your own images

-The Dockerfile creates a container based on Debian Jessie using prebuild deb packages which are downloaded from the OpenXPKI package mirror (https://packages.openxpki.org).
+The Dockerfile creates a container based on Debian Jessie using prebuilt deb packages which are downloaded from the OpenXPKI package mirror (https://packages.openxpki.org).

 The image has all code components installed but comes without any configuration.